- Email: Cleve.Glenn@lewisbrisbois.com

 - Fax: 713.759.6830

-Cleve Glenn is a partner in the Houston office of Lewis Brisbois and a member of the Corporate, Energy & Environment and Commercial Litigation Practices.
+Cleve Glenn is a partner in the Houston office of Lewis Brisbois and a member of the Corporate, Energy & Environment and Complex Business & Commercial Litigation Practices.
 Mr. Glenn is also a licensed Certified Public Accountant in the State of Texas.